Vice President of Basketball and Special Advisor to the CEO

-The most celebrated player to ever put on a Hawks uniform, Hall-of-Famer Dominique Wilkins enters his ninth season as the Hawks' Vice President of Basketball.
-Previously the team's Special Assistant to the Executive Vice President and Player Development Assistant, Wilkins works in various management functions within the organization's basketball and business areas, and as the team’s analyst for the Hawks broadcast networks.
+The most celebrated player to ever put on a Hawks uniform and represented in front of Philips Arena by an 18,500-pound bronze statue erected in March, 2015, Hall-of-Famer Dominique Wilkins is the Hawks' Vice President of Basketball and Special Advisor to the CEO.
+Wilkins works in various management functions within the organization's basketball and business areas, and as the team’s analyst for the Hawks broadcasts on FOX Sports Southeast.

 Wilkins is responsible for advising the senior management team on basketball-related issues and working as a strong voice in the community.
-The 6-8 forward, who concluded his NBA career with 26,668 points, is the 11th all-time leading scorer in league history and his 24.8 career scoring average is 13th on the all-time charts.
-Wilkins' 23,292 points with the Hawks are the franchise's best, and he ranks second overall in team history in steals (1,245), fourth in rebounds (6,119), sixth in blocked shots (588) and seventh in assists (2,321).
+The 6-8 forward, who concluded his NBA career with 26,668 points, is the 13th all-time leading scorer in league history and his 24.8 career scoring average is tied for 13th on the all-time charts.
+Wilkins' 23,292 points with the Hawks are the franchise's best, and he ranks second in team history in steals (1,245), fourth in rebounds (6,119), seventh in blocked shots (588) and eighth in assists (2,321).
 One of league's true marquee players, his outstanding contributions on the court were recognized by the organization in January 2001 when he became the third player in club history to have his uniform number (#21) retired, joining Hawks legends Bob Pettit and Lou Hudson.

 Familiar to area sports fans from his collegiate days at the University of Georgia, Wilkins entered the 1982 NBA Draft after his junior season with the Bulldogs.
 He ended his Georgia career as the school's all-time scoring leader with averages of 21.6 points to go along with his 7.5 rebounds.
 A three-time All-SEC performer who also took home the Most Valuable Player award from the 1981 Southeastern Conference tournament, he was selected with the third overall pick in the first round by the Utah Jazz.